 What struck me is how similar life today is to life in the early 1900s so much of the advice in the book is still relevant today.
 History is cyclical the stoics might say…

-it is better to have lived a bit than never to have lived at all.
+It is better to have lived a bit than never to have lived at all.
 The real tragedy is the tragedy of the man who is braced to effort neither in the office nor out of it, and to this man this book is primarily addressed.

-Employ your engines in something beyond the programme before, and not after, you employ them on the programme itself. [ I.e. work on your things before going to work! ]
+Employ your engines in something beyond the programme before, and not after, you employ them on the programme itself.

 I am convinced that most people sleep as long as they do because they are at a loss for any other diversion.